jcbrand/backbone.vdomview/README.md

 This library provides a VirtualDOM-aware Backbone View, called `Backbone.VDOMView`.

-It depends on Matt Esch's [virtual-dom](https://github.com/Matt-Esch/virtual-dom) implementation as well as David Frank's [vdom-parser](https://github.com/bitinn/vdom-parser).
+It depends on [snabbdom](https://github.com/snabbdom/snabbdom) for the virtual-DOM implementation.

 ## How to use

 To use it, extend `Backbone.VDOMView`.
-Then, instead of implementing a `render` method in your view, add a `renderHTML` view which returns the HTML to be rendered (*including* the root element of the view).
+Then, instead of implementing a `render` method in your view, add either a `renderVNode` or `renderHTML` method.

+* `renderVNode` must return a virtual node as returned by snabbdom's `h` function.
+* `renderHTML` must return a string of HTML representing the view.

+The HTML of the `renderHTML` must be structured that there's a root element containing everything else.
+This root element is the view's top-level element, in other words, it's the `this.el` or `this.$el` attribute of the View.

 React has a similar requirement that JSX returned by a component's `render` method should have a root node which contains everything else.

-The rest will then be handled by `VDOMView`, which will automatically generate a diff between the view's current DOM element and the HTML returned by `renderHTML`.
-It will then patch the actual DOM element with this diff.
+The rest will then be handled by `VDOMView`, which will automatically generate a diff between the view's current DOM element and new virtual-DOM node and then patch the actual DOM with this diff.

 For example: